Dorm Room Organization: Tips for a Stylish and Functional Space

 Let’s face it, there are a ton of hacks to help your student find extra space and storage in a dorm room.
 Whether your budget is unlimited, or restricted to less than a few hundred dollars, you can find ideas at Amazon, Target, or Pottery Barn Teen without spending a fortune.

 Enjoy your year!
 We hope a few of these ideas help ease the transition and free up a little extra space.
-And, while you’re at it, check out Dorm Deck at our sister site, life Hack Decks™.
+And, while you’re at it, check out the Dorm Deck at our sister site, Hack Decks®.
 The Dorm Deck is a great idea to send alongside some of these organizational items.
 It helps college students get and stay organized throughout the year and sets them up for organization and planning success!

 Previous